-I have been going every 2 weeks to a nearby tanning salon in the neighborhood.
+I have been going every two weeks to a nearby tanning salon in the neighborhood.
 It is a spa and boutique, among other things, and offers a variety of different beds.
-The bed I have been using is called "The Saturn" is actually a stand-up machine that you enter into for about 10-12 minutes.
+The bed I have been using is called "The Saturn" is actually a stand-up machine that you enter into for about ten to twelve minutes.
 It has little UVB rays, and mostly UVA... which I was told by the owner that the UVB are more dangerous since they tend to burn the skin.
 (Unless I got them confused in my head) Anyway, my mother is really nervous about me tanning.
-I wanted to know, that if done in moderation (i.e. every 2 weeks), is it really that bad considering the bed I have been using?
+I wanted to know, that if done in moderation (i.e. every two weeks), is it really that bad considering the bed I have been using?
 I'm a girl who, in the summer, goes out to the beach and the pool and while I wear sunscreen, I get pretty dark.
 Is it ok to keep doing this?

 Paler by the day

 Ah, summertime — a season marked by barbeques and tanning at the pool or beach.
 Oh what fun — that is, as long as it is not you that is getting barbequed.
 For those of you who like to get a head start on their summer bronze by using tanning beds, the good news is you are less likely to burn from indoor tanning than from outside tanning.
 The not-so-good news is that apart from the risk of burning, tanning salons are no safer than sunbathing.